Originate/exocom/CONTRIBUTING.md

 ## Development

-* run `watch` in a separate terminal to auto-compile changes
+You can run `watch` in a separate terminal to auto-compile changes.
+That's not necessary when running tests via `spec`

 ## Testing